 What happens as I go through the door?

 You will normally be greeted by someone who will give you whatever hymn book and service sheet you need.
 If you need bigger print, please say.
-On a Sunday, you will usually get a weekly news sheet as well.
 Once you have your books, it’s helpful if you tell the person greeting you that it’s your first time, and they should find someone you can sit with.
 If you prefer to sit alone, that’s fine too.
 Please find somewhere you are happy to sit.